jeffDevelops/fetchiQL/README.md

 # FetchiQL

-A simple Fetch wrapper for making GraphQL queries/mutations.
+A simple Fetch POST wrapper for making GraphQL queries/mutations.
 Great for vanilla JavaScript or Svelte projects.

 ## Installation
 ```